sftrabbit/StackAnswers/documents/design.md

 When it comes to designing Android applications, the [Android Design](http://developer.android.com/design/index.html) guidelines are gospel.
-StackSync must be intricately crafted to meet the expectations of an exceptional application.
+Stack Answers must be intricately crafted to meet the expectations of an exceptional application.

 ## Style